DevLearnOps/chaostoolkit-starter-pack-aws/scalability/ecs-service-max-capacity-alarm/README.md

 # Experiment: Service Max Capacity Alerting

-This experiment simulates an ECS service reaching its max allowed container count.
+Simulate an ECS service reaching its max allowed container count.
-The experiment helps validate that upon reaching its maximum allowed container count, a notification is sent to an SNS topic and successfully recieved.
+The experiment validates that upon reaching its maximum allowed container count, a notification is sent to an SNS topic and successfully received.

+## Business Value

+Make sure the registered alarms actually notify our SRE team when a service reaches max capacity, giving us the chance to evaluate whether we need to adjust the scaling policy or the event is just a symptom of a larger issue.

 ## System Requirements